python/cpython/Doc/library/stdtypes.rst

    which requires that the file be open will raise a :exc:`ValueError` after the file has been closed.
 Calling :meth:`close` more than once is allowed.

-   As of Python 2.5, you can avoid having to call this method explicitly if you use the :keyword:`with` statement.
+   You can avoid having to call this method explicitly if you use the :keyword:`with` statement.
 For example, the following code will automatically close *f* when the :keyword:`with` block is exited::